omega8cc/boa/docs/MIGRATE-XOCT.md

 ## Prerequisites

-- Both servers running the same BOA release (minor version differences are usually fine; major platform gaps are not).
+- Both servers running the same complete BOA release: a full barracuda AND octopus run on the older one, never `system` alone. xoct does not check this; a target missing a central-map nginx variable that a newer release introduced fails the box-wide config test and takes down every migrated site.
 - Root SSH access from source to target (`xmass pre-mig` or manual key exchange).
 - No existing Octopus instance required on target — `xoct create` provisions it.